DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Notice that the sensors at A and B are near the ends of the track (allowing for braking distance but don’t care about train length or whether the engine is at the front or back.)
-For the time being, we’ll assume they are IR reflection sensors and will go LOW when a train is detected.
+We have wired sensor A on pin 41 and B on pin 42 for this example.

 .. code-block::
     SEQUENCE(13)
       DELAYRANDOM(100,200) // random wait between 10 and 20 seconds
       FWD(50)
-      AT(2) // sensor 2 is at the far end of platform B STOP
+      AT(42) // sensor 42 is at the far end of platform B STOP
       DELAY(150)
       REV(20)
-      AT(1)
+      AT(41) // far end of platform A
       STOP
       FOLLOW(13) // follows animation 1 again… forever